davidfreire/Augmentation_project/README.md

 - samples/Neural_Network_test --> compares the performance of both approaches on the same dataset.
 Albumentations library results are quite promising (check the loss function graph and the execution time).

-For this purpose, I've developed my own data generator, that read images, not from a directory but from a list of images and their labels.
-The FileDataGen class (at FileDataGenerator.py) considers both, Keras classical augmentation algorithm and the albumentation approach.
+For this purpose, I've developed my own data generator, that read images, not from a directory but from a list of images and their corresponding labels.
+The FileDataGen class (at FileDataGenerator.py) considers both, Keras classical augmentation algorithm and the albumentations library.

 New albumentations configurations can be implemented by modifying the augmentation_clss (at augment.py).